Skip to main content

 To be considered for inclusion in this list, each solution had to fulfill these common use cases:

-• Conducting secure video calls
+• Conduct secure video calls

 Additional Standout Features (25% of total score)